peppermin-t/approx-weighted-model-counting/README.md

 # approx-weighted-model-counting
-Codes for the thesis presented for MSc Statistics with Data Science at University of Edinburgh, "Scaling Approximate Weighted Model Counting"
+Codes for the thesis presented for MSc Statistics with Data Science at University of Edinburgh, "*Scaling Approximate Weighted Model Counting*".

 To reproduce the results, you need the *Cirkit* package which is not yet released.
 For markers, you can ask the School for this part of codes.